Tomb of Munmu of Silla

-Tomb of Munmu of Silla is an underwater tomb, the 30th king of Silla, in Gyeongju, North Gyeongsang Province, South Korea.
-This is Historic Site No. 158, also known as Daewang-am.
+The tomb of Munmu, the 30th king of Silla, is now located underwater, 200 meters off the coast at 26, Bonggil-ri, Yangbuk-myeon, Gyeongju, North Gyeongsang Province, South Korea.
+The tomb was designated Historic Site of South Korea No. 158.

-Location

-The tomb of Munmu of Silla is located in 26, Bonggil-ri, Yangbuk-myeon, Gyeongju, North Gyeongsang Province.
-It is located 200 meters off the coast of Bonggil-ri in Yangbuk-myeon.

 Appearance

 It is the only underwater tomb in the world.
 It looks like normal rocks from a distance.
 There is a smaller rock to the south.
 The area is surrounded by small rocks that are only seen at low tide intervals, making them look like stone beams.
 It is owned by the Gyeongju National Museum.
 The monument collapsed early, and two large sections and one small stone were discovered so far, but one stone is not handed over.
 The stone is a reddish-brown igneous rock with a maximum height of 52 cm, 64 cm wide and 24 cm thick, and the small section is carved with a 2-legged triangle.'